 Paul, you call yourself a ‘Freelance Architect’.
 What does that mean?

-This means that my clients include other architects – I often assist other practices when they are busy and need a little extra help, or when they require my specialist skills and experience to assist with a particular task that lies outside their normal capability.
+This simply means that my clients include other architects – I often assist other practices around New Zealand when they are busy and need a little extra help, or when they need specialist skills and experience for a task that might lie outside their normal day-to-day capability.

 Architecture Prime is a small company.
 Am I not better off with a larger firm?

-Firstly, today’s BIM technology allows a single appropriately skilled architect to address projects that historically would have required a team.
-Dealing with a small company also offers considerable benefit for the client – you know you are always getting the top person assigned to your job for starters, and you are not affected by the inevitable large firm inefficiencies, higher overheads or staff churn (staff being moved from project to project).
+Dealing with a small company also offers you certain advantages – the service is always personalized, and you know you are always getting the top person assigned to your job.
+You are not affected by the inevitable large firm inefficiencies, higher overheads or staff churn (staff being moved from project to project).

-With a large firm, the practice principals you deal with in meetings are seldom the ones actually doing the work.
-To sustain their larger overheads (and salaries), they must delegate most work to more junior staff.
-This delegation adds an extra layer of internal office communication, and with many projects to address, a large practice typically also needs to move staff from project to project as required to address other projects with more critical deadlines, each time creating a break in continuity and each time adding more ‘getting up to speed’ overhead as the next person picks up the reigns of your job.
+With a large firm, the practice principals you meet and deal with are seldom the ones actually doing the work.
+To sustain their overheads (and salaries), most work is delegated to more junior staff.
+Delegation adds a significant internal office communication overhead, and with many projects to address, a large practice typically also needs to move staff from project to project as the firm’s other project deadlines and workloads ramp up and down, each time creating a break in continuity for your project, and each time adding more ‘getting up to speed’ delay when the next person assigned has to pick up the reigns and learn the history of your job.

-Beyond a certain scale and complexity however, some projects will definitely benefit from the resources a larger company can offer – we can have a frank discussion about our ‘fit’ for your project at our first meeting, and if necessary suggest other suitable practices where this makes better sense.
+We can have a frank discussion about whether we are the right ‘fit’ for your project at our first meeting, and if necessary suggest other suitable practices and options where this makes better sense.

 What is ‘Professional Indemnity Insurance’, and do you need it?

 PI insurance provides financial and legal assistance to the architect in the unlikely event of a claim for negligence.
-This is a somewhat double edged sword from the perspective of the clients who ultimately pay for it; it provides a kind of surety in the form of a known pool of money for an aggrieved client to potentially claim against, but also pays for expensive lawyers to defend against the client and minimize the chances that any claim against the architect (and thus the insurer) will actually succeed.
+This may be a somewhat double edged sword from the perspective of the client who ultimately pays for it through higher fees; it provides a kind of surety in the form of a known pool of insurer’s money for an aggrieved client to potentially claim against, but also pays for expensive lawyers to defend against the client and minimize the chances that any claim will actually succeed.

 Architecture Prime would much rather avoid being sued in the first place through superior quality of work, attention to detail, and good communication, than through insurance products and lawyers.
 We do not normally use PI insurance unless a client specifically requires us to.
-If you do prefer we have it, no problem – please just ask.
+If you do prefer we have it for your job, no problem – please just ask.

 Either way we are highly motivated to ensure our work is good and our clients are happy – We are committed to ensuring no client will ever have cause to accuse us of negligence!

-In a nutshell anyone claiming to be an ’architect’ by law must be registered, and must demonstrate a high level of knowledge, training, skill and care in order to use and retain the title.
-Those who do not meet this standard must use other titles to describe what they offer; typically using ‘architectural designer’, or less often now ‘draftsman’.
+In a nutshell, anyone claiming to be an architect by law must be registered, and must demonstrate a high level of knowledge, training, skill, ethics and care in order to use and retain the title.
+Designers who have not met this standard must use other titles to describe what they do; typically, ‘architectural designer’, or less often now ‘draftsman’.

-if you hear someone claiming to be ‘just as good’, or ‘more or less the same’ as an architect, but who never quite got around to applying for registration as an architect, it might pay to keep this in mind.
+If you hear a designer claiming to be ‘just as good’, or ‘more or less the same’ as an architect, but who never quite got around to applying for registration as an architect despite this, there may be a good reason.

-The issue of professional titles aside, unsurprisingly, for any given build budget, minimizing design cost is strongly associated with minimizing training, skill and design and documentation quality brought to bear on your project.
+The issue of professional titles aside, unsurprisingly, for any given build budget, minimizing design cost is strongly associated with minimizing the skill, design and documentation quality brought to bear on your project.

-Without an Architect you should generally expect less imaginative, attractive or efficient solutions, more problems on site, and lower resale value – but lower up front design cost.
+Without a good designer and thorough documentation, you should generally expect less imaginative, attractive or efficient solutions, more problems on site, and lower resale value – but lower up front design cost.

 Why are architects so expensive?

-A common assumption, but quite simply, we aren’t expensive when you compare the alternatives.
+A common misconception, but quite simply, we aren’t at all expensive – when you compare the alternatives.

-Unfortunately for everyone concerned, the extra costs of not using an architect are hidden up front, and are too often overlooked by inexperienced clients when selecting a design professional.
+Unfortunately for everyone concerned, the extra costs down the track caused by minimizing design fees are not obvious up front, and are too often overlooked by inexperienced clients when selecting a building and design delivery strategy.

 Some else is offering to work for 2% less than you, so why should I use Architecture Prime ?

-If someone else appears to be cheaper, there is probably a very good reason for this (or bad reason, depending on your viewpoint!) .
+If someone else appears to be cheaper, there is probably a very good reason for it (or a bad reason, depending on your viewpoint!) .